peterwade153/weconnect/README.md

 WeConnect provides a platform that brings businesses and individuals together.
 This platform creates awareness for businesses and gives the users the ability to write reviews about the businesses they have interacted with.
+### Built with
+Flask Micro-framework and uses Postgresql database

 ## Functions
  - User signup